Use custom integrations to send data via webhooks to LGL

 Webhooks are a method by which one software application sends information to another software application, triggered by some action.

 You can write data to your Little Green Light (LGL) account through a custom integration using webhooks.
 In order for this to be possible, the software service pushing the data needs to be enabled for webhooks that send a flat, key-value pair type data structure.
-Another option is for a developer to write code to post form data using key value pairs to the custom integration listener.
-Here are the steps involved:
+Another option is for a developer to write code to post form data using key value pairs to the webhook endpoint.

 - Find a software service that can push data via webhooks